rdunlop/unicycling-registration/README.md

 ------------
 If you would like to contribute language translations, please see:

-* config/locale/en.yml - The english translation of the static text strings used in the site
+* config/locale/ - The existing translations of the static text strings used in the site
+** Each of these files will need to have the new language added

 * app/helpers/language_helper.rb - A place where each of the used languages is defined, so that the admin pages show form elements to set these language fields.

+* config/application.rb - `config.i18n.available_locales = [:en, :fr]` needs to be expanded

 Idea Contributions
 ------------------